Why is Project Management Critical to Business Growth

 The main premise is that a business matures through stages.
 There are a specific set of objectives to achieve in order to mature through each stage of development.
 Complete the objectives and your business will grow!

 Formally trained as a program manager at the Defense System Management College (DSMC) I tend to look at achieving objectives from a project perspective.
 It was clear to me early in my management career that achieving business growth is just managing a series of specific projects.
-And, if Churchill and Lewis had already laid out the objectives it’s pretty simple to achieve business growth.
+Using the business growth simplified growth model gives you a pretty defined strategy and the necessary objectives to achieve business growth.

 What is Project Management?